gsoules/AvantElements/README.md

 default value you provide is one of the vocabulary values.
 For example, if you have a Status element with SimpleVocab values 'Pending Approval', 'Approved', and 'Denied', the default value must be one of those three options.

+Note that you can also use the Custom Callback option to provide a default value.
+You would do that when the value needs to be determined dynamically.
+Use the Default Value option when the value is always the same.

 ###### Syntax:

 The syntax for each row of the Default Value option is